argonne-lcf/Megatron-DeepSpeed/ALCF/notes/cpt.md

      b.
 Continue training with the base dataset with (i) a cosine scheduler decaying to **LR_max/100** or (ii) cooldown to **LR_max/100**.
 (I would experiment with both if resources allow)
      c.
 Introduce the new dataset at **LR=LR_max/5**.
 When introducing the new dataset, you use a mixed one i.e you should not exclusively use the new dataset.This is basically the recipe here [recipe](https://arxiv.org/pdf/2407.07263v1)

-My guess is that since the distribution shift is not too strong between phase I and phase II data, you will not need to experiment with step 5.
+My guess is that since the distribution shift is not too strong between stage I and stage II data, you will not need to experiment with the latter.

 #### Stage 2 to stage 3 (shift to math/code datasets)
-1. Start by trying the above strategy i.e mixing from the previous stage 1 training set then do the same.
+1. Start by trying the above strategy i.e mixing from the previous stage 1 training set (the one obtained after mixing) then follow the same steps.
 2. If loss is not recovering, use the buffer.
 Mix from $D_0$, the current dataset $D_2$ and the buffer B. You should try weights 0.05 for D_0, 0.48 for D_1, and 0.47 for B then 0, 0.1, 0.9.
 Some explorations might be needed here.
 Do not forget to add data from D_2 to the buffer for the next training stage
 3. If all fail:
-    - take a converged checkpoint **i.e after cooling it down** and experiment with rewarming the LR to a different value and the data mixing strategy by increasing the pretraining data weight.
-   - If still no luck, I'd:
-     a. take an earlier not converged checkpoint
-     b.
+   a.
+Do the following
+     i. take a checkpoint before convergence **i.e before cooldown** ii.
 Continue training with the base dataset with (i) a cosine scheduler decaying to **LR_max/100** or (ii) cooldown to **LR_max/100**.
-(I would experiment with both if resources allow)
+(I would experiment with both if resources allow) iii.
-     c.
 Introduce the new dataset at **LR=LR_max/5**.
-When introducing the new dataset, you use a mixed one i.e you should not exclusively use the new dataset.This is basically the recipe here [recipe](https://arxiv.org/pdf/2407.07263v1)
+When introducing the new dataset, you use a mixed one i.e you should not exclusively use the new dataset.
+This is basically the recipe here [recipe](https://arxiv.org/pdf/2407.07263v1)
+   If that does not work,
+    b. take a converged checkpoint **i.e after cooling it down** and experiment with rewarming the LR to a different value and the data mixing strategy by increasing the pretraining data weight.

 #### Stage 3 to stage 4 (shift to reasoning tracex)
 Try the same strategies as above.
+My guess here is you will (need the buffer and balance the weights across the 3 data sources) OR (need to do step 3a.)

 ## Legacy agpt-7b checkpoints
 This is for doing CPT on the initial agpt-7B checkpoint where a cosine scheduler was used from `lr=0.0002` to 0.
 Here, the CPT stratregy followed is the [replay+rewarm one](https://arxiv.org/pdf/2403.08763) where we replay a small amount of data from the initial pretraining dataset and mix it with the cpt one.
 The steps are as follows: